 - Etching with inert gases to avoid after-corrosion

-- Helium cooling of substrates for use of photoresist
+- Helium backside cooling contact of substrates for use of photoresist

 - Reactive gas compatibility in RIBE and CAIBE processing